 12020-02-20T06:55:42-08:00Avery Freemanb9edcb567e2471c9ec37caa50383522b90999cba228491from Volume 16 of Giovanni Battista Piranesi's Opereplain2020-02-20T06:55:42-08:00Internet Archivepiranesi-ia-vol16-0008.jpgimageAvery Freemanb9edcb567e2471c9ec37caa50383522b90999cba

 At first glance, this exterior view represents a wholly modern view of St. Peter’s.
-The neatly etched contemporary buildings and magnificently dressed tourists look up and gesture in awe at St. Peter’s, drawing the eye toward its instantly recognizable soaring dome, whose architecture, Piranesi notes in the title, was designed by the famous Renaissance artist Michelangelo Buonarroti.
-All standard elements of a veduta geared toward visitors on the grand tour.
-According to Piranesi’s earliest print catalogues, this engraving appeared in the original series of three plates depicting the Vatican in the Views of Rome.
-These early views of the Vatican were listed first in the catalogue, as this renown architectural complex and pilgrimage site would have been a significant draw to grand tourists and potential patrons.
+The neatly etched contemporary buildings and magnificently dressed tourists look up and gesture in awe at St. Peter’s, drawing viewers’ eyes toward its instantly recognizable soaring dome, whose architecture, Piranesi notes in the title, was designed by Michelangelo Buonarroti (1475-1564).
+According to Piranesi’s earliest print catalogues, this engraving appeared in the original series of three plates depicting the Vatican in the Vedute di Roma.
+These early views of the Vatican were listed first in Piranesi’s print catalogue, as this renowned architectural complex and pilgrimage site was a significant draw to grand tourists and potential patrons.
 As another part of Piranesi’s marketing strategy, he indicates in the lower right corner that these engravings could be purchased at his printshop on the “Strada Felice in the Palazzo Tomati near Trinità de Monti.”
-However, the protruding apse at the center of the composition and smattering of broken pieces of an ancient column in the foreground alert viewers that perhaps there is another layer of meaning to discover.
-The lateral perspective is somewhat disorienting as it deviates from the standard frontal view with which tourists would have been familiar.
-Piranesi chose this particular side because it best demonstrated how St. Peter’s “was erected in part on the foundations of the Circus of Nero” a fact he also alludes to in a previous engraving showing the same side of the church, but from the front.
+However, the protruding apse at the center of the composition and smattering of broken pieces of an ancient column in the foreground alert viewers to another layer of meaning in this otherwise traditional veduta.
+The lateral perspective is somewhat disorienting as it deviates from the more familiar frontal view.
+This particular side best demonstrates that St. Peter’s was erected in part on the foundations of the Circus of Nero, a fact Piranesi alludes to in a previous etching that shows the same side of the church, but from the front.